-Recently, while enjoying a family outing in cottage country, our mid-day attention turned to finding a family restaurant.
-After quickly glancing at a few largely indistinguishable storefront menus a collective indecisiveness took hold.
-Almost reflexively we started to scan the town’s main strip for a clue to guide us, perhaps a restaurant bustling with other family diners like ourselves.
+This summer, while enjoying a family outing in cottage country, our mid-day attention turned to finding a family restaurant.
+After glancing at a few largely indistinguishable storefront menus, a collective indecisiveness took hold.
+Almost reflexively we started to scan the town’s main strip for something to guide us, perhaps a restaurant bustling with other family diners like ourselves.
 These people were likely in the know and had made a rational decision about where best to eat.
-When we found such an establishment we headed in that direction.
+On spotting such an establishment we headed in that direction.

 A similar phenomenon occurs in the employment arena.
 Graduates of prestigious schools tend to be rated higher than those who attended other institutions while employees of well-regarded organizations bath in the glow of their employers’ reputations.
 The assumption in both instances is that these successful, prestigious institutions only associate with the best and brightest and thus their employees/graduates can be assumed to be of a higher caliber.

-While following the pack may be a relatively low-risk short-cut to finding a palatable family restaurant it is a more dangerous strategy in selection where many variables interact to inform an outcome.
-In those instances, good decisions demand homework, focus and rigour.
-Unfortunately, rather than hone our concentration, complexity more often than not strains it and before long we look to lighten the cognitive load.
+While following the pack may be a relatively low-risk short-cut to finding a palatable family restaurant it is a more dangerous strategy in hiring where many variables interact to inform an outcome.
+In those instances, good decisions demand homework, process, discipline and rigour.
+Unfortunately, rather than hone our concentration, complexity more often than not strains it and we reflexively look to lighten the cognitive load.
 We resort to tricks, biases and short-cuts.
-In the case of hiring, who ‘appears’ best suited for a job replaces who ‘is’ best suited and the decisions of others become evidentiary.
+In the case of hiring, the person who ‘appears’ best suited for a job substitutes for who ‘is’ best suited and the previous decisions of others is the evidence.
 Hearsay, bias and gut feel rule the roost, to the detriment of all.